Overview of the Cleaning Process

 NADCA members are accustomed to handling a variety of projects for commercial and industrial buildings.
 NADCA’s presence in the commercial HVAC industry is growing steadily as education about our members’ services grows.
 It is becoming increasingly common for project proposals to specify the presence of an ASCS certified individual on a commercial job.

 When hiring a NADCA member, an optimal level of performance should be expected.
 Technicians are required to adhere to the industry’s standards and guidelines, and inform the client of any obstacles that may prevent doing so.
-NADCA members are able to able to answer most questions about a particular project, including safety issues and are able to provide proof that the job has been done correctly.
+NADCA members are able to answer most questions about a particular project, including safety issues and are able to provide proof that the job has been done correctly.

 Through clear, concise communications, air duct cleaning contractors can provide their clients with a better understanding of the work to be undertaken and demonstrate that the project will be well managed.
 Clients should also clearly define the scope of work they desire and are encouraged to utilize NADCA's General Specifications for the Cleaning and Restoration of Commercial Heating, Ventilating and Air Conditioning Systems.